jliljebl/flowblade/flowblade-trunk/docs/CONTRIBUTING.md

 There are many impactful ways this project can be helped by users who are not programmers, some of which are listed below.

-We can't know always all the the ways this project could be helped so use forum, wiki or Issue system to propose ideas you may have.
+We can't know all the the ways this project could possobly be helped so use forum, wiki or Issue system to propose ideas you may have.

 ### Bug reports